Table of Contents

 NetDocuments OCR provides the following features:

-- Supports the following file formats: TIFF, JPG, PNG, PDF, and MSG.
+- Supports the following file formats: TIFF, BMP, PNG, JPG, and PDF.

 - Creates new image-based email attachments with PDFs.

-- Intelligent OCR technology ensures document fidelity to an original source.
+- Intelligent OCR technology ensures document fidelity to a source.

-- OCRd documents are converted to text-searchable PDFs and using standard JPEG, JPEG2000, and JBIG2 formats.
+- OCRd documents are converted to text-searchable PDFs, using standard JPEG, JPEG2000, and JBIG2 formats.

-- OCR’ed documents can be saved as a new version to the original document.
+- OCRd documents can be saved as a new version to the original document or can overwrite the current version.

-5. NetDocuments OCR uses the cloud’s enormous power to OCR and compress documents – why does not it process all my documents almost instantly?
+5. Why does not NetDocuments OCR process all my documents almost instantly?

 Although the vast majority of documents will process correctly, you will most likely find some documents not processed – no harm is done to these documents – the original document remains in NetDocuments without alteration.
 Reasons for a document failing to process may include: